ENIGMA STRATEGY LIMITED - TERMS OF BUSINESS

 23.3 Beneficial Ownership If you wish to benefit from the tax advantages of an ISA, you must remain the beneficial owner of the investments held in your Account.

-23.5 Transfers (a) You may apply to transfer either the whole of an existing current years ISA to JARVIS or CREDO, or the whole of your previous years' ISAs, in accordance with the ISA Regulations.
+23.5 Transfers (a) You may apply to transfer either the whole of an existing current years ISA to IB, or the whole of your previous years' ISAs, in accordance with the ISA Regulations.
 Your application to transfer an ISA will need to be made in conjunction with an application to open an ISA through us. (b) If you wish to transfer your ISA out to a new ISA Manager, the transfer of the account must be made in full.
-We do not allow a partial transfer out. (c) As Enigma Strategy will not be able to execute your orders whilst a transfer of investments is taking place, Enigma Strategy will not be responsible for any loss of income or capital growth during such period. (d) We will transfer your Qualifying Investments to a different ISA plan manager within 30 days of receiving written instructions to that effect, but provided that all fees and charges have been paid in full. (e) You shall be entitled to transfer your full ISA or make withdrawals without restriction. (f) At your request the Account and all rights and obligations of the parties hereto may be transferred to another account manager by you giving notice in writing to us and by the new plan manager accepting the account.
-A Written confirmation is required by the Plan Managers accepting the Account.
+We do not allow a partial transfer out. (c) As Enigma Strategy will not be able to execute your orders whilst a transfer of investments is taking place, Enigma Strategy will not be responsible for any loss of income or capital growth during such period. (d) We will transfer your Qualifying Investments to a different ISA plan manager within 30 days of receiving written instructions to that effect, but provided that all fees and charges have been paid in full. (e) You shall be entitled to transfer your full ISA or make withdrawals without restriction. (f) At your request, the Account and all rights and obligations of the parties hereto may be transferred to another account manager by you giving notice in writing to us and by the new plan manager accepting the account.
+Written confirmation is required by the Plan Managers accepting the Account.

 23.6 Investments (a) You authorise the Plan Manager to recover from the HMRC such tax credits on dividends that are reclaimable for the credit of the Account. (b) All investments acquired on your behalf will be subject to Enigma Strategy’s approval.
 However, if an investment is made by Enigma Strategy, in accordance with your instructions, which is subsequently found to be nonqualifying, HMRC may require the money or investment to be removed from your Account and any losses or profits will be for your Account. (c) Bonus issues of shares or units received can be retained in your plan so long as they are Qualifying Investments. (d) In the event of a takeover offer or redemption of securities held within your Account, Enigma Strategy will elect to receive the proceeds, in cash (if that option is available), into your account, converting non-Sterling proceeds into Sterling where appropriate.